ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 This will result in the following warnings::

-    M.hs:2:7: warning: [-Wwarnings:head, -Wwarnings:partial]
+    M.hs:2:7: warning: [-Wx-partial-head]
         In the use of ‘head’ (imported from Prelude):
         "This is a partial function, it throws an error on empty lists."
       |
     2 | foo = head
       |       ^^^^

-    M.hs:3:7: warning: [-Wwarnings:tail, -Wwarnings:partial]
+    M.hs:3:7: warning: [-Wx-partial-tail]
         In the use of ‘tail’ (imported from Prelude):
         "This is a partial function, it throws an error on empty lists."
       |
     3 | bar = tail
       |       ^^^^

-Notice that the message lists all the warning categories that apply.
-In current version of GHC, this displays ``-Wdeprecations`` alone.
+Notice that the message lists the warning category that applies.
+In current versions of GHC, this displays ``-Wdeprecations``.

 The following examples show the effect of various combinations of warning
 flags: